stacken/w3/stacken/pages/member.en.md

 (a 2 in the above field) the board will get an E-mail with your information.
 We will process your application on our next board meeting.

 By submitting this form you agree that we store and process the submited data.
-More about our [privacy policy here](/en/club/privacy-policy/).
+More about our <a href="/en/club/privacy-policy/">privacy policy here</a>.

 {{% /member-form %}}